-The Project Management Prepcast is arguably the second-most popular PMP Exam Prep resource (after Rita Mulcahy's PMP Exam Prep book).
-The new Project Management Prepcast has just been released.
-I had a chance to do beta testing for it and spent a good portion of two weeks evaluating it.
-In this article, I'm sharing my feedback of the tool and other highlights from the review.
+PM Prepcast Review: The Project Management (PM) Prepcast is arguably the second-most popular PMP Certification Exam Prep resource (after Rita Mulcahy’s PMP Exam Prep book).
+The new PM Prepcast has just been released.
+I had a chance to do beta testing for this video course and spent a good portion of two weeks evaluating it.
+In this article, I’m sharing my unbiased review of the PM Prepcast along with the features of the products, and its pros and cons.
+I hope it helps you make an informed decision about purchasing this product.
+Unlike other reviewers, I have no intention to hard sell this product to you.
+So sit back, relax and enjoy the review.

 Disclosure